 Think about it, every question that gets asked via live chat is an opportunity for you to improve your sales copy or information architecture.

-But that’s just the tip of the iceberg because, for every person that asks a question via live chat, there are dozens more that had the same question but abandoned your site because they didn’t have the patience to start a live chat conversation.
+But that’s just the tip of the iceberg because, for every person that asks a question via live chat, there are dozens more that had the same question but abandoned your site.
+And that’s because they didn’t have the patience to start a live chat conversation.

 And if you’ve been using a live chat tool for any length of time, downloading and analyzing the chat transcripts can often reveal a host of opportunities to improve your Shopify store too.